 CQUniversity has a number of scholarships available to support students throughout their education and training.
 Scholarships exist to provide equity and financial support and assistance for our Indigenous students.
 CQUniversity also has a large number of scholarships offered by community and industry partners.

 Torrens University Australia

 Each year Torrens University Australia awards some of Australia’s most talented students a full tuition undergraduate scholarship to help them reach their career goals.
-Undergraduate scholarships are offered for February 2018 intake and include competitive full tuition scholarships, equity scholarships, Indigenous Access scholarships and the Vice-Chancellor Scholarship for Outstanding Students.
-For more information and to apply visit the university's scholarships website.
+Undergraduate scholarships are offered for February 2019 intake and include competitive full tuition scholarships, equity scholarships, Indigenous Access scholarships and the Vice-Chancellor Scholarship for Outstanding Students.